Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Results and discussion

 \subsection{Raster scanning}

 In order for time-domain wavefront shaping to have applications in nonlinear endoscopic imaging, a single optimization position is not sufficient.
 The simplest way to scan an ultrashort pulse over the entire output facet of the MMF is to define an optimization grid with many points and optimize the nonlinear intensity for each point individually.
-Fig. \ref{fig:composite_grid}(a) shows a composite image of such a grid after optimizing the input pulse shape for 25 points in a square grid.
+Fig. \ref{fig:composite_grid}(a) shows a composite image of such a grid after optimizing the input pulse shape for 25 points separately.
+Each pixel value in Fig. \ref{fig:composite_grid}(a) represents the maximum value over 25 recorded images obtained after sequential projections of the 25 optimized wavefronts.
 It is clear that not all points have the same intensity, and they also have slight positional variations with respect to the equidistant grid spacing we defined.
-We observe similar behaviour in our numerical model, for which a composite image with similar grid spacing is shown in Fig. \ref{fig:composite_grid}.
+We observe similar behaviour in our numerical simulation, for which a composite image with similar grid spacing is shown in Fig. \ref{fig:composite_grid}(b).
+Both the experimental and simulated figures are scaled by the experimental exposure time of \SI{1}{s}.

-The variations in intensity enhancement are likely due to noise in the nonlinear imaging method, which can make it difficult for the algorithm to precisely determine the optimal phase.
-This effect of reduced enhancement due to noise is also known in spatial wavefront shaping \cite{vellekoop2015}.
-For the model, we simulate shot noise with a similar amplitude as in the experiment, but if we artificially increase the noise further it can happen that no enhancement is ever found, which further supports this reasoning.The positional variations are likely due to the large optimization region we use in the algorithm.
+The variations in intensity contrast are likely due to noise in the nonlinear imaging method, which can make it difficult for the algorithm to precisely determine the optimal phase.
+The experimental contrast varies between 3 and 8, with an average of 4.5, which is very comparable to the results presented in Fig. \ref{fig:enhancement}(a).
+The positional variations are likely due to the large optimization region we use in the algorithm.
 A spot can start to get enhanced anywhere in this region, which causes random variations in the final focus position.
-The contrast between an optimized spot and the background is much lower in the experiment, but this is likely caused by out-of-focus nonlinear fluorescence in the cuvette.

-The grid optimization shows that it is possible to grid scan an ultrashort pulse over the output facet of a multi-mode fiber.
-Being single-spatial mode, the input pulse shapes for each position are not sensitive to spatial perturbations of its delivery channel.
-Therefore, if the MMF is stiff, the different shapes can be stored and reused many times.
-Moreover, the fluorescence from a single grid position can in principle be collected back through the same MMF.
-Time-domain wavefront shaping therefore enables deterministic and robust grid scanning of an ultrashort pulse over the output facet, and has applications in nonlinear endoscopic imaging.